by Dr. Lawrence Wilson

 In contrast, giving symptomatic remedies, for example, or other methods of healing that do not involve balancing the oxidation rate often do not improve the patientÕs overall vitality, even if all symptoms clear up.
 Therefore, the patient is left weaker in some way and is more open to problems in the future.

 Antibiotics or just taking a lot of vitamin C, for example, will kill off many infections.
 However, antibiotics are all somewhat toxic.
 The drugs have subtle side effects in many cases that weaken the patient.
 Vitamin C is not toxic, exactly, but it will lower copper and chelate or remove other minerals.
 If used indiscriminately, it will unbalance the chemistry to some degree.
-Nutritional balancing uses some vitamin C, but only in low doses and in a very precise way so as not to unbalance the metaboli type or balance.
+Development uses some vitamin C, but only in low doses and in a very precise way so as not to unbalance the metaboli type or balance.

 1) Eck, P., Interview in the Health View Newsletter, #27-29, 1979.